SIGPLAN/SIGPLAN.github.io/Resources/Author.md

 The `screen` option adds colors to hyperlinks and cross references.

+The ACM Publishing System (TAPS) maintains [a list of accepted LaTeX packages](https://www.acm.org/publications/taps/whitelist-of-latex-packages) that are compatible with TAPS production processing of your LaTeX source files.
+Please note that for the successful conversion of your article to HTML, the use of LaTeX packages must be restricted to the below list.

 ### Microsoft Word

 The `acmart` format is not supported by Microsoft Word, as of March 2020.